cloudmesh/cloudmesh-manual/docs-source/source/configuration/encryption.rst

 .. code:: bash

-        $ cms key gen rsa --nopass
+        $ cms key gen pem --nopass

+.. _`Selecting Attributes to Encrypt`:

 Selecting Attributes to Encrypt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Internally, Cloudmesh represents all attributes as the yaml dot path to the attribute.
-The ``cloudmesh.security.secrets`` attribute takes a list of python regular expressions that will be matched on the dot paths to the attributes.
+Internally, Cloudmesh represents all values as the yaml dot path to the attribute.
+The ``cloudmesh.security.secrets`` attribute takes a list of python regular expressions that will be matched on the dot paths to the attributes to decide which attributes will be encrypted.

 To learn the specifics about python regular expression please reference the `python re documentation <https://docs.python.org/3.7/library/re.html>`_.

-By default, the secrets section has ``.*`` which encrypts everything
+loudmesh encrypts some values by default.
+To reference which values will be encrypted run the ``cms config security list`` command.
+This will print all of the attribute dot paths that will be encrypted by the ``cms config encrypt`` command.

-If you wish to encrypt all ``AZURE_SECRET_KEY`` attributes you can execute
+If you wish to add you own regular expression to encrypt attributes run the ``cms config security add --secret=REGEXP`` command.
+Where REGEXP is a python regular expression.
+For instance, if you wish to encrypt all ``AZURE_SECRET_KEY`` attributes you can execute the following.

 .. code:: bash

-        $ cms config security add --secrets=.*AZURE_SECRET_KEY
+        $ cms config security add --secret=.*AZURE_SECRET_KEY

 If you wish to encrypt a specific attribute you can provide the dot path.
 For instance, to encrypt the mongo database ``MONGO_PASSWORD``

 .. code:: bash

-        $ cms config security add --secrets=cloudmesh.data.mongo.MONGO_PASSWORD
+        $ cms config security add --secret=cloudmesh.data.mongo.MONGO_PASSWORD

-If you wish to remove any regular expressions from secrets run the following.
+Expressions added by the user can be referenced within the ``cloudmesh.security.secrets`` attribute.
+If you wish to remove any regular expressions from the secrets section run the ``cms config security rmv`` command For instance, to remove the previously added attribute run the following.

 .. code:: bash

-        $ cms config security rmv --secrets=cloudmesh.data.mongo.MONGO_PASSWORD
+        $ cms config security rmv --secret=cloudmesh.data.mongo.MONGO_PASSWORD

+.. _`Selecting Attributes to Exclude from Encryption`:

 Selecting Attributes to Exclude from Encryption
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``cloudmesh.security.exceptions`` section is intended to list attributes that must **not** be encrypted.
+The ``cloudmesh.security.exception`` section is intended to list attributes that must **not** be encrypted.
 This section also explicitly uses python regular expressions to capture the attribute dot paths.
-The default exceptions included in the exceptions section are necessary for the decryption of data.

-Note that the exceptions section has priority over the secrets section.
-If there is ever an attribute that is matched on both secrets and exceptions regular expressions the attribute will **not** be encrypted.
+Cloudmesh has some attributes that will not be encrypted, these attributes are necessary for the decryption of data.
+You can add your own regular expressions to capture which attributes will not be encrypted with the ``cms config security add --exception=REGEXP`` command

 For instance, if you wish to ensure that none of the ``AZURE_SECRET_KEY`` attributes are encrypted run the following.

 .. code:: bash

-        $ cms config security add --exceptions=.*AZURE_SECRET_KEY
+        $ cms config security add --exception=.*AZURE_SECRET_KEY

 If you wish to exclude a specific attribute give the dot path.

 .. code:: bash

-        $ cms config security add --exceptions=cloudmesh.data.mongo.MDB_PASSWORD
+        $ cms config security add --exception=cloudmesh.data.mongo.MDB_PASSWORD

 If you wish to remove any regular expressions within the exceptions section run the ``cms config security rmv`` command.
 For instance to